cdromain/PracticalMachineLearningProject/index.md

 ## E    0    0    0    1 3606 0.0002772387
 ```

-Using **5-fold cross validation** when building our models gives us an estimate of the out of sample error (OOB, out-of-bag), as for each fold the model is trained on $\frac{4}{5}$ of the training data and then tested on the held-out remaining $\frac{1}{5}$.
-The resulting out of sample error (OOB) estimate seems quite low ($0.05\%$), but we would need more than $6$ individuals in our training data to increase the generalization, i.e. prediction abilities of our model.
-We might also need a larger test set containing more than $20$ observations to confirm the out of sample accuracy.
+The resulting **out of sample (OOB) error** estimate of our final random forest model seems quite low ($0.05\%$), but we would probably need more than $6$ individuals in our training data to increase the generalization, i.e. the prediction ability of our model, as well as its *robustness*.
+We might also need a larger test set (i.e. containing more than $20$ observations) to definitely confirm the out of sample accuracy.

+# Credits

+- This document was created in RStudio version 1.0.136, with R version 3.3.3, under Mac OSX 10.11.6.

+- The HTML version was knitted using a customized version of the [Avenue CSS file](https://github.com/ttscoff/MarkedCustomStyles/blob/master/Avenue.css) by [Brett Terpstra](http://brettterpstra.com/).